 How to Cut Down on Dark Data

 Perhaps the biggest paradigm shift we’re facing is the move away from collecting data just because we can.
 Where sites used to take any information they could get, savvy customers are now choosing to only give the information they are comfortable with.
 This means your conversion rates could take a downturn if you don’t build that trust with your customers.
 To cut down on collecting excess data (and improve your relationship with your customers), walk through the user experience and determine what information you need to make it better.
-This process will be much the same as your testing roadmap process.
-Check out this blog to get a guide to reviewing your site.
+This process will be much the same as your A/B testing roadmap process.